Beef Brisket 2024 (smoked)

 Trimming the pieces:

 We are going to try to expose most of one side of the meat and leave at least 1/4″ of fat on the other side.
-The exposed side will be seasoned, and the fat side will rest against the grill and protect the meat.
+The fat side will rest against the grill and protect the meat.

 Seasoning: